inet-framework/inet/doc/src/users-guide/ch-network-autoconfig.rst

 The configurator can be safely instructed to add default routes where applicable, significantly reducing the size of the host routing tables.
-It can also add subnet routes instead of interface routes further reducing the size of routing tables.
+It can also add subnet routes instead of destination interface routes, further reducing the size of routing tables.
 Turning on this option requires careful design to avoid having IP addresses from the same subnet on different links.

 .. caution::

-   Using manual routes and static route generation together may have unwanted side effects, because route generation ignores manual routes.
-Therefore if the configuration file contains manual routes, then the :par:`addStaticRoutes` parameter should be set to ``false``.
+   Using manual routes and static route generation together may have unwanted side effects because route generation ignores manual routes.
+Therefore, if the configuration file contains manual routes, then the :par:`addStaticRoutes` parameter should be set to ``false``.

 Route optimization
 ^^^^^^^^^^^^^^^^^^